Tarrone

 The locality lies within the broader South-West Coast region, with Warrnambool — the regional centre of south-west Victoria — accessible to the east, and the spectacular Shipwreck Coast and Great Ocean Road within reach to the south.
 Residents rely on nearby towns for all essential services, with no local shops or public facilities within the locality itself.
 Tarrone is representative of the quiet, productive agricultural localities that characterise the Moyne Shire hinterland, offering wide open paddocks, clean air, and a strong connection to the land.

-Tarrone falls under postcode 3283 and is governed by the local council Council (LGA).
-For state elections, residents vote in the South-West Coast (Western Victoria) electorate.
+Tarrone falls under postcode 3283 and is governed by the Moyne Council (Local Government Area).
+For federal elections, residents vote in the electorate of Wannon, while state elections fall under the South-West Coast (Western Victoria) electorate.

 📍 Location